We're an affiliate

 3. Comfort and security

 Dogs love a convenient resting place that gives them both comfort and security.
-Your pooch might join you on the sofa and sleep in the opposite direction because it gives them warmth and piece of mind.
+Your pooch might join you on the sofa and sleep in the opposite direction because it gives them warmth and peace of mind.

 Your lovely pup will sleep knowing that you are there for them in case of any threat.